FNNDSC/cookiecutter-chrisapp/README.rst

     pip install virtualenv virtualenvwrapper

-note: anaconda_ users on macOS should use the conda environment tools directly instead. `this thread`_ and the linked discussion on the anaconda mailing list.
+note: anaconda_ users on macOS should use the conda environment tools directly instead.
+See `this thread`_ and the linked discussion on the anaconda mailing list.
 A working set of commands is `noted here`_.

 .. _anaconda: https://anaconda.org/